adamdecaf/moov-go-client/client/docs/EventsApi.md

 > Event GetEventByID(ctx, eventID, xUserID, optional)

-Get a Event by ID
+Get Event

+Get the event metadata for the eventID and userID

 ### Required Parameters